iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 3. Three kinds of writing about economics (Paul Krugman): greek-letter (models), up-down (short-term problems) and airport (about everything at once).

-4. The carryover effect (leakage problem) - activities tend to migrate to places with more lemient regulation.
+4. The carryover effect (leakage problem) - activities tend to migrate to places with more lenient regulation.

 5. The bias toward identifiable victim.
 In medicine secondary effects usually affect those who are treated.
 In economics - usually others are affected.